 We can provide an insurance letter to support a visa application for business travel only.
 Please contact Insurance Services advising:

 - your name, your dates of travel, the country or countries you are travelling to, the reason for your trip

 The Business Travel insurance does not provide cover for the failure to obtain/maintain any necessary documents required for the country you are travelling to (e.g visas, passports, permits etc).

 Please note that this policy is NOT a health or medical insurance policy and general healthcare is not covered.
 Travellers may therefore want to consider taking out their own private insurance to cover them for their trip.
 This can also be a requirement for some types of visas and should be checked by the traveller.
-Please note that the University Insurance Department is unable to provide any advice in relation to the purchase of health/medical insurance, the insurance requirements for other countries or insurance required for visa applications.
+Please note that unfortunately the University Insurance Department is unable to provide any advice in relation to the purchase of health/medical insurance, the insurance requirements for other countries or insurance required for visa applications.

 Under this policy, only emergency medical treatment is covered (i.e. that requires immediate treatment) and the Emergency Medical Helpline number should be contacted +44 (0)1243 621066